 After about three hours we all met at the dock so we could get back on board and enjoy a delicious dinner.
 That night we remained at anchor off of Isabela Island.
 All of the passengers stayed onboard so the next day we could go back to Puerto Villamil after an early start and hike the Sierra Negra volcano.

+The islands are not just about wildlife, visitors can also see some amazing Galapagos volcanoes and landscapes.
 The trek to Sierra Negra and Volcan Chico is absolutely a lovely and amazing hike!
 It can take about an hour- once you reach the rim of the six-mile wide, active crater the views are unbelievable!
 Wildlife includes finches, mockingbirds, and hawks.

 After the hike, we visited a tortoise breeding center to learn a bit more about these cute creatures and see them in all their growing stages while they fed on crunchy leaves.
 Isabela Island has more wild tortoises that all of the others combined, different kinds distinguished by the six volcanoes on the island.